GAP-LAB-CUHK-SZ/TO-Scene/README.md

 We have provided the code implementations for running [3D semantic segmentation](./sem_seg) and [3D object detection](./obj_det) on our dataset.

 Note that TO-scene dataset contains 60,174 tabletop object instances from 52 common classes.
-For reference, we show these small object classes below, which also can be downloaded [here](./classes.txt).
+For reference, we show these small object classes below, which can be downloaded [here](./classes.txt) as well.

 **Big furniture**